geru/qbwc/README.txt

 then passes control to Quickbooks, which then acts as a QBXML server while the Drupal website switches roles from SOAP server to QBXML client.

-Because of this dual-personality communications paradigm, it is sometimes difficult to tell which end is acting as a server and which end is acting as a client.
+Because of this dual-personality communications paradigm where each end of the connection acts simultaneously as a client in one instance and a server in another instance, it is sometimes difficult to tell which end is acting as a server and which end is acting as a client.

 Configuring the Webconnector